 How can you help them?

 What information do they hope to attain from your presentation?
 What do they hope to achieve with it?

 How do they want to receive information?

 Are they busy people who want a general overview in an easy-to-process visual presentation?
-Or are they more interested in a detailed report in document format as well?
+Or are they more interested in detailed information?

 How much do they know about the subject?

-Use language and terms based on your audience's knowledge level and familiarity with the subject matter.
+Use language and terms based on your audience's familiarity with the subject matter.

 What objections might they have?

 How might your audience resist your message?
-Think of ways to address each of these objections.
+Think of ways to address each of these objections before they even ask.

-When you are clear on your audience and their needs, you'll be able to create a storyboard that guides them to the final call to action.
+When you are clear on your audience and their needs, you'll be able to create a storyboard that guides them to a logical call to action.